tdegeus/GMatNonLinearElastic/README.md

 ## Upgrading to >v0.2.*

 `xtensor_fixed` was completely deprecated in v0.2.0, as were the type aliases `Tensor2` and `Tensor4`.
 Please update your code as follows:

 *   `Tensor2` -> `xt::xtensor<double, 2>`.
 *   `Tensor4` -> `xt::xtensor<double, 4>`.

 **Tip:** Used `auto` as return type as much as possible.
 This simplifies implementation, and renders is less subjective to library return type changes.

 Compared to v0.1.0, v0.2.0 has some generalisations and efficiency updates.
 This requires the following changes:

 *   `Matrix` has been generalised to `Array<rank>`.
 Practically this requires changing:
     -   `Matrix` to `Array<2>` in C++.
     -   `Matrix` to `Array2d` in Python.
         Note that `Array1d`, `Array3d`, are also available.

 *   `Array<rank>.check` ->
     ```cpp
     if (xt::any(xt::equal(array.type(), Type::Unset))) {
         throw std::runtime_error("Please set all points");
     }
     ```
     Note however that it is no longer required to set all points, unset points are filled-up with zeros.

 *   Strain is now stored as a member.
     Functions like `stress` now return the state based on the last specified strain, specified using `setStrain(Esp)`.
 This leads to the following changes:
     - `stress`: no argument.
     - `tangent`: no argument, single return value (no longer returns stress).

 # Change-log

+## v0.2.1

+*   Using scikit-build, setuptools_scm, xtensor-python (#21)
+*   CMake clean-up (#21)

 ## v0.2.0

 Compared to v0.1.0, v0.2.0 has some generalisations and efficiency updates.
 This requires the following changes:

 *   `Matrix` has been generalised to `Array<rank>`.
 Practically this requires changing:
     -   `Matrix` to `Array<2>` in C++.
     -   `Matrix` to `Array2d` in Python.
         Note that `Array1d`, `Array3d`, are also available.

 *   `Array` now sets zeros for all `Type::Unset` points.
     The function `check` is deprecated accordingly.

 *   Strain is now stored as a member.
     Functions like `stress` now return the state based on the last specified strain, specified using `setStrain(Esp)`.
 This leads to the following changes:
     - `stress`: no argument.
     - `tangent`: no argument, single return value (no longer returns stress).

 *   Tensor operations are now provided centrally in the GMat eco-system, by GMatTensor